dotlang/language/README.md

 - `int f(int x) return x+1;` braces can be eliminated when body is a single statement.
 - You can define struct as `struct(n);` with `n` parameter and empty body to indicate that struct should have `n` bytes allocated from memory represented as `this`.
 This is used to implement built-in classes like `int`.
 - **Variadic functions**: `bool bar(int... values)`
+- You can use `var1 := var2;` notation to assign a var2 reference to var1.
+So basically var1 will be an alias for var2.
+Using normal `var1 = var2` may not do this because the class of var2 may have a duplication based assignment operator.

 ###Composing classes

-- You can write `expose MyClass;` before struct section and after type section so that the current class will expose all public fields and functions of MyClass and route them to a member variable named `MyClass`.
+- You can write `expose AA := MyClass;` to add a field named `AA`, expose all public members in MyClass and route them to `AA` (AA can be a private too).
+- You can write `include MyClass;` to have contents of MyClass included at the current class.
+This will simply copy all methods and fileds of the class.
+- Both expose and include soft-copy members.
+This means, if there is a member with the same name, it won't be copied.
-- You can hide/remove an exposed method by adding same method with/without body.
+- You can hide/remove an exposed/included method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.
-- If a method is empty in `MyClass`, the container class can provide an implementation for it.
+- If a method is empty in `MyClass`, the exposer class can provide an implementation for it.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass` instance variable (same as virtual methods in other languages).
-- Compiler will give error if there are be conflicts in exposed methods (e.g. methods with same name and with body).
+- Compiler will give error if there are be conflicts in exposed/included members (e.g. methods with same name and with body).
-- You can write `include MyClass;` to have contents of MyClass included at the current class.
-This will simply copy all methods and fileds of the class.
-So the developer has to handle method and field conflicts.
+- In expose, you don't have access to private members of composed object while in include, you have.
+- When exposing a variable, class is responsible for initialization and instantiation of the variable.
+Compiler just generates code to re-direct calls.

 ###Concurrency